Is 8fit Pro worth it?

 8fit is a great app, and unquestionably offers a lot of value for users looking to follow along to home workouts, recipes and healthy habits.
 However, at the moment, we think there are other apps, either similarly priced, or richer in features, that we enjoy using more.

-You can check out our ultimate list of the best home workout apps and programs by clicking below.
+You can check out our ultimate list of the best home workout apps and programs for our top picks.